 For today’s Did You Know we will look at Cream Puff fun facts.

-The Facts: A profiterole, cream puff (US) or choux à la crème is a choux pastry ball filled with whipped cream, pastry cream, or ice cream.
+Cream Puff Fun Facts: A cream puff is a choux pastry ball filled with whipped cream, pastry cream, or ice cream.
 The puffs may be decorated or left plain or garnished with chocolate sauce, caramel, or a dusting of powdered sugar.

 - The origin of both the pastry and its name profiterole are obscure.
 It was introduced in France by Caterina de’ Medici, wife of Henry II of France, who brought from Tuscany several recipes, including choux pastry and Profiterole.